Prepay Mortgage or Increase Retirement Savings?

 Thanks for a good question.
 The “Sound Money” answer is probably right if:

-- You don’t need to remove that money causing taxes and penalties.
+4. You don’t need to remove that money, causing taxes and penalties.

 Let’s begin by talking about the money you’re investing.
 (Whether you’re putting money into a retirement plan or prepaying your mortgage, you’re investing in your future.)

-In the case of money that you’re putting away in a retirement plan, you should be investing pretax money.
+Many retirement plans allow you to invest pretax money.
 In other words, any money that you put in your IRA, for instance, is not included in your taxable income for that year.
-So taxes have not been paid on that money making it ‘pretax’ money.
+So taxes have not been paid on that money, making it ‘pretax’ money.

 Another consideration is employer matching money.
-Many employers will match part or all or your 401k investment.
+Many employers will match part or all of your 401k investment.
 That makes the return on investment very good.
-Be sure you know when the vesting schedule makes the employer contribution your money.
+Be sure you know when you’re fully vested in your plan, and the employer contribution money becomes yours.
 (Related: Should You Contribute to a 401k If Your Employer Doesn’t?)

 We respect your privacy.
 Unsubscribe at any time.